allenaven/old-mobile-maps/readme.md

 All good maps have a story to tell.
 This site shares one.
 See it at https://www.mobilemap.us/.

 Mobile, Alabama is a coastal city with a rich New World history spanning French, British, Spanish, American, Confederate, and ultimately (again) American governance.
+This interactive map shows current Mobile, Alabama with visual context from other eras in the city's history, using modern Web technology to juxtapose new and old cartography products.
 <!-- TOC depthFrom:2 -->

 - [Historic map notes](#historic-map-notes)